RogueRope/SurvivalGuide/faq/consent.md

 ## Further reading.

-If you want to learn more on the subject, check this elaborate writeup by [La Quarta Corda](https://www.laquartacorda.it/en/consent/).
+If you want to learn more on the subject, check this elaborate write-up by [La Quarta Corda](https://www.laquartacorda.it/en/consent/).

 ![](../assets/ohyes.webp)